This easy 2D origami gnome is a fun and quirky paper craft you can make with just three sheets of paper, no glue needed!

 Jump to:

-Looking for a cheerful and beginner-friendly paper craft that works for nearly any occasion?
+Looking for a cheerful and easy beginner-friendly paper craft that works for nearly any occasion?

 Whether you’re making Christmas crafts, creating Easter garlands, or just looking for a cute DIY for a birthday card or kid-friendly project, this little gnome fits right in.